bollywood news: Fall of Bollywood pride as OTT, regional films reel trip through magnum opus to outback steals the show - ExBulletin

 The rise of multiplexes such as PVR and

 has ironically also been detrimental to Bollywood revenue.
-SBI notes that ticket prices at multiplexes are three to four times higher than at single screen theatres, which can be attributed to the high entertainment tax for Hindi films.
+SBI notes that ticket prices at multiplexes are three to four times higher than at single-screen cinemas, which can be attributed to the high entertainment tax for Hindi films.

 Interestingly, 62% of single screen cinema halls are in South India with North India having only a 16% share followed by West with 10% of all halls single-screen cinema, the report adds.
 This could also be the reason why South Indian films are generating more revenue than Bollywood films recently, he said.
 South India is also considered to have a passionate movie following and crazy fans who can riot or even commit suicide when their superstars are kidnapped or die.